 - Flood hazard areas subject to high-velocity wave action (Zone V areas) and Coastal A Zones

-Exceptions can be made to these restrictions in some instances; for more information, see Flood Hazard Elevation and Siting Criteria for Community Safe Rooms or FEMA P-361.
+Exceptions can be made to these restrictions in some instances; for more information and additional elevation requirements, see the Flood Hazard Elevation and Siting Criteria for Community Safe Rooms Quick Guide and FEMA P-361.

 Q19.
 Are there any flood hazard restrictions for the location of a residential safe room?

 A19.
 Yes.
 FEMA provides guidance on the location of residential safe rooms in relation to flood hazards.